-A television resource\ will be set for this examination.
-One extract will be set from Luther and one from The IT Crowd to be screened as appropriate by the centre.
+A television resource will be set for this examination.
+One extract will be set from Luther, one from Man Like Mobeen, and one from Modern Family, to be screened as appropriate by the centre.

-Question 1 will assess the ability to analyse either media language or representation in relation to the extract set and will be in two parts.
+Question 1 (20 marks) will assess the ability to analyse either media language or representation in relation to the extract set and will be in two parts.
 Part (a) will assess the ability to analyse media products.
 Part (b) will assess the ability to analyse and make judgements and draw conclusions.
 Reference to relevant contexts may be required.

-Question 2 will assess knowledge and understanding of media industries, audiences or media contexts.
+Question 2 (10 marks) will assess knowledge and understanding of media industries, audiences or media contexts.

-\Centres will be provided with two DVDs: one will include an extract from the set episode of Luther and the other will include an extract from the set episode of The IT Crowd.
+Centres will be provided with a DVD which will include an extract from the set episodes of Luther, Man Like Mobeen and Modern Family.
 The extract will be approximately three minutes in length and will be played twice, with a six minute break for making notes between each viewing.
 Learners will be given two minutes to read the questions in Section A before the extract is shown.